Hirlam/HarmonieNamelist.jl/README.md

 ## Conversion to namelist

-To create namelist with comments and urls for
+To create namelist with comments and urls

 ```bash
 julia --project scr/schema2namelist.jl docs/jsonschema/*